-- 5.20 It is recognised that the scheme as a whole requires the loss of commercial and residential space in the short term, and that the implementation of the scheme will cause disruption.
-Specific mitigation measures will be put in place during the delivery of the various elements of the scheme to ensure that the impact is managed and that, for example, businesses are able to continue operating effectively. - 5.21 The loss of local facilities such as small shops, restaurants and takeaways, and banking facilities as a result of the scheme is recognised and the Council is working with local businesses to look for relocation opportunities which will minimise the impact of this, and to reprovide key facilities in new developments. - 5.22 The scheme facilitates the delivery of a new school, adjacent to the Games-time Athlete's Village.
-This will provide additional secondary school and sixth form places in a mixed, non-religious setting, to meet local demand.
+- 5.22 It is recognised that the scheme as a whole requires the loss of commercial and residential space in the short term, and that the implementation of the scheme will cause disruption.
+Specific mitigation measures will be put in place during the delivery of the various elements of the scheme to ensure that the impact is managed and that, for example, businesses are able to continue operating effectively. - 5.23 The loss of local facilities such as small shops, restaurants and takeaways, and banking facilities as a result of the scheme is recognised and the Council is working with local businesses to look for relocation opportunities which will minimise the impact of this, and to reprovide key facilities in new developments. - 5.24 The scheme facilitates the delivery of a new school, adjacent to the Games-time Athlete's Village.
+This will provide additional secondary school and sixth form places in a mixed, non-religious setting, to meet local demand. - 5.25 The scheme as a whole will improve accessibility and movement across the area, for all residents and visitors.
+There will be better access to existing and new open spaces.
+Public transport will improve access to areas of employment.